 The one talent which is worth all other talents put together in all human affairs is the talent of judging right upon imperfect materials, the talent if you please of guessing right.
 It is a talent which no rules will ever teach and which even experience does not always give.
 It often coexists with a good deal of slowness and dulness and with a very slight power of expression.
-All that can be said about it is, that to see things as they are, without exaggeration or passion, is essential to it; but how can we see things as they are?
-Simply by opening our eves and looking with whatever power we may have.
-All really important matters are decided, not by a process of argument worked out from adequate. premisses to a necessary conclusion, but by making a wise choice between several possible views.
+All that can be said about it is that to see things as they are, without exaggeration or passion, is essential to it; but how can we see things as they are?
+Simply by opening our eyes and looking with whatever power we may have.
+All really important matters are decided, not by a process of argument worked out from adequate premisses to a necessary conclusion, but by making a wise choice between several possible views.

 I believe it to be the same with religious belief.
 Several coherent views of the matter are possible, and, as they are suggested by actual facts, may be called probable.
 Reason, in the ordinary sense of the word, can show how many such views there are, and can throw light upon their comparative probability, by discussing the different questions of fact which they involve, and by tracing out their connection with other speculations.
 It is by no means improbable that the ultimate result of this process may be to reduce the views of life which are at once coherent and suggested by facts to a very small number, but when all has been done that can be done, these questions will remain-What do you think of yourself?
 What do you think of the world?
 Are you a mere machine, and is your consciousness, as has been said, a mere resultant?
 Is the world a mere fact suggesting nothing beyond itself worth thinking about?
 These are questions with which all must deal as it seems good to them.
 They are riddles of the Sphinx, and in some way or other we must deal with them.
 If we decide to leave them unanswered, that is a choice.
 If we waver in our answer, that too is a choice; but whatever choice we make, we make it at our peril.
 If a man chooses to turn his back altogether on God and the future, no one can prevent him.
 No one can show beyond all reasonable doubt that he is mistaken.
-If a man thinks otherwise, and acts as he thinks, I do not see how any one can prove that he is mistaken.
+If a man thinks otherwise, and acts as he thinks.
+I do not see how anyone can prove that he is mistaken.
 Each must act as he thinks best, and if he is wrong so much the worse for him.
-We stand on a mountain pass in the midst of whirling snow and blinding mist, through which we get glimpses now and then of paths which may be de-If we stand still, we shall be frozen to ceptive.
+We stand on a mountain pass in the midst of whirling snow and blinding mist, through which we get glimpses now and then of paths which may be deceptive.
+If we stand still, we shall be frozen to death.
+If we take the wrong road, we shall be dashed to pieces.
+We do not certainly know whether there is any right one.
+What must we do?
+'Be strong and of a good courage.'
+Act for the best, hope for the best, and take what comes.
+Above all, let us dream no dreams, and tell no lies, but go our way, wherever it may lead, with our eyes open and our heads erect.
+If death ends all, we cannot meet it better.
+If not, let us enter whatever may be the next scene like honest men, with no sophistry in our mouths and no masks on our faces.